RigCLang/rigc-lang/README.md

 # RigC programming language

-**Note: this language is in a <u>very</u> early stage of the development and some features might be missing.
+**⚠ Note: this language is in a <u>very</u> early stage of the development and some features will be missing.
 This README contains overview of our goals.**

 A prototype of **RigC** programming language - the better and simpler C++ language.